 Prong's unique look at rock's far left field advanced them musically, and Prove You Wrong (1991) was the proof.
 This album would be widely considered as their creative peak.
 Troy Gregory (ex-Flotsam And Jetsam) would join them to replace the departing Kirkland.
 Their 1992 remix CD EP, Whose Fist Is It Anyway?, would then appear aided by John Bechdel (of Murder Inc.), Paul Raven (of Killing Joke) and Jim Thirlwell (of Foetus).

-Cleansing would follow in 1994, it managed to scrape the lower regions of the UK charts but failed to obtain cult status; even with its cover tracks of most of their own past hits.
+Cleansing would follow in 1994, it managed to scrape the lower regions of the UK charts but failed to obtain cult status; even featuring cover tracks of most of the band's own past hits.
 After Rude Awkening (1996), Parsons would leave to join Godflesh, while Victor was snapped up by Danzig.
 The remaining members called it quits immediately after, leaving the act on a high note with acclaim and high regard in the music world.

 See Less... ⏫

 |Active Years||1986-1996, 2001-|